technicalagilecoach/SudokuSolver/Notes.md

 ## Bugs

 ## To Do
-- make solver usable for end users - command line tool
-- move code to read puzzles/write solutions to SudokuSolverMain
-- move puzzles, notes, ... to toplevel folder outside the projects
 - polish the code to make the GitHub-repo public
-- error handling for command line version (output file already exists, directory not writeable, ...)
+- use the same symbol for unsolved cells as in the input files when writing the results
+- also preserve the puzzle names from input files of type MultiplePuzzlesWithName when storing the results
+- command line switch to save only the unsolved puzzles
+- clean up code for reading in sets of puzzles
+- clean up code for printing solutions
 - clean up/refactor
   - BoxLineReduction
   - PointingPairs